viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 Modeling a Concept
 ------------------------

 A concept aggregate root is the base entity of a model.
-It is a persistable business entity as you can understand it in many other object models.
+It is a persisted business entity as you can understand it in many other object models.

 *ex: a Car, a Member, a BlogPost, a Forum, a Job, ...*